AlisaFox/SQL/notes.md

 - in form `attribute1 op const` or `attribute1 op attribute2`, where op is one of <, >, =, <>, <=, >=, LIKE
   - LIKE is for string operations, ex. `name LIKE '%e_g'`
   - where %: any string, \_: any character
-  - '%y" for all names that end in Y, '\_i%'for all names with i as the second letter
+  - "%y" for all names that end in Y," \_i%" for all names with i as the second letter
 - can combine multiple comparisons via AND, OR, NOT
 #### Projection notes (SELECT)
 - `SELECT DISTINCT` for duplicate elimination